jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 I heard your father speak to Esau <sup>7</sup> to bring him venison and make him a savoury meat so that he can bless him before Enki before his death.

 <sup>8-9</sup> Go now to the flock, and fetch me from thence two good kids of the goats.
-I will make them savoury meat for thy father, such as he loveth.
+I will make them savoury meat for your father, such as he loveth.

 <sup>10</sup> You shall bring it to your father for him to eat and bless you before his death.